 You can order the film by the meter.
 Unlike frosted window film which comes with a paper liner, this film comes with a clear polyester protective liner which has no metric grid printed on it.
 You'll therefore need a large flat surface, a straight edge and a retractable knife to cut the film to size, or have a quick look at our video tutorial which shows a quick and easy way to cut large pieces of film.

 The film is applied to the glass using a soapy water solution.
 Please click here to view our video tutorial, showing how to apply large pieces of film.
 The process is the same for small pieces of film which you will be able to apply single handedly.

 Not sure whether this is the right film for your purpose?
 We offer free 10cm x 10cm samples.
 The pictures depicting the film are only for illustration purposes, so a sample is recommended to make an educated choice.

-If you'd like to try a larger piece before committing to a large order, just order a small amount of film, or a cut to size piece to test on a pane.
+If you'd like to try a larger piece before committing to a large order, just order a small amount of film to test on a pane.

 Returns and refunds

 We will only accept returns for films purchased by the metre.
 Just send it back to us in it's original condition and packaging.
 We cannot accept returns for films cut to size however, as they have no resale value.